trev-dev/cookbook/content/recipe/corn-bread.md

 ## Ingredients {#ingredients}

 -   1 cup of cornmeal
--   3/4 cup of all-purpose flour
+-   3/4 cup of 1-1 gluten free all-purpose flour
 -   2-4 tablespoons of sugar
 -   2 1/2 teaspoons of baking powder
 -   1/2 teaspoon of salt